 Overall I felt the EP was a little on the short side in length, but it was a sweet taster of the potential that Better Than Never possess.
 I expect to see big things from them very soon!

 Head Under Water is out now.
-You can grab a copy on Amazon and help support this site.
+You can grab a copy [amazon text=on Amazon&asin=B01M997ZCH] and help support this site.